-The Good, The Bad, and the Ugly about a Criminal Record
+The Good, The Bad, and the Ugly about Your Criminal Record

 Cue the Western music…

 A lot of employers are nervous about a new villain riding into a town called “Ban-the-Box”.
 This term refers to a movement that has been successfully convincing legislators to force employers to remove the box on job applications that ask applicants the question, “Have you been convicted of a crime?” or anything regarding your criminal record.
 There has been a real showdown between advocates and opponents of “Ban-the-Box”, oftentimes with employers caught in the middle.

 So, what are the pros and cons of “Ban-the-Box”, and how do organizations avoid having things turn ugly?

 “Ban-the-Box” does not affect an employer’s ability to obtain information about applicant’s criminal record.
 It only changes when in the hiring process such information can be revealed.

 Proponents of “Ban-the-Box” point to the statistic that one in four adults have some type of criminal record.
 An employer’s blanket exclusion policy can have negative impacts on thousands of ex-offenders who are attempting to re-enter society as productive citizens.
 Allowing an applicant the opportunity to successfully fill out an application and come in for an interview where he/she can explain the circumstances of the offense, as well as any attempts at rehabilitation, can prove to be a win-win situation for both applicants and employers.
 Moving from a corporate exclusion policy to a policy that looks at applicants on an individual basis allows hiring managers the freedom to consider the nature of the offense, how much time has passed, and how the criminal record pertains to the specific job description.